AiverAiva/osu-box/README.md

 ## Overview
 This project requests your osu data from api, and automatically update them into a Github Gist, which u can get the gists pinned in your profile.

+### TODO
+- Making it not being disabled automatically by Github.

 ### Prep work

 1. Create a new public GitHub Gist (https://gist.github.com/)